kendallvargas/StreamingQA/README.md

 - Number of hours watched on the platform<br/>
 - If it is exempt from taxes

-### ⚙️ **Conditions to be met in the execution of the code**
-❖ The menu repeats until a correct option is entered (invalid: incorrect letters or numbers).<br/>
-❖ Client ID must not allow letters or numbers other than 9.<br/>
-❖ Invoice number must not allow letters or numbers other than 6.<br/>
-❖ Total hours viewed must not allow letters or numbers less than 0 or greater than 720.<br/>
-❖ The tax menu repeats until a correct letter is entered.<br/>
-❖ The return to the main menu repeats until a correct letter is entered.<br/>
-❖ Important: You cannot access option 2 without having gone through option 1.

 ### 💰 **Logic of calculation for the final price**
 There are already 2 fixed payments each month, which are:<br/>
 - fixedFee: 10 USD<br/>